 Under the Ministère de l’Éducation, each student has a “permanent code” to identify them within the Quebec education system.
 You will pay more tuition unless you provide Concordia with yours.
 Simply fill out the "permanent code" form in My Student Centre under “Student Services.”
 If you don’t have a permanent code, Concordia will issue you one directly after you complete the form.

-Every financial aid program has its own procedures for disbursing funds to students.
+Every government financial aid program has its own procedures for disbursing funds.
 If your program requires you to pick up or drop off documents, or get your loan documents certified, you can do that at the Financial Aid and Awards Office.
 Make sure you bring your student ID.
 Find out more on My Student Centre.
 Choose Financial > Financial Aid and Awards > Loan and Bursary.